bitbeast18/bulbul/README.md

 # bulbul
-A fast and easy to use library for machine learning and deep learning.
+An easy to use library for ML/DL integrations based on transfer learning.